DevKhalyd/public-projects-multirepo/english/flash_prhases.md

 Implement – “We’ll implement the new feature next week.”

 Streamline – “How can we streamline the process?”
+(TODO: Work on this)

 Prioritize – “We need to prioritize based on urgency.”